Francisco Franco: Legacy

 Spaniards who suffered under Franco's rule have sought to remove memorials of his regime.
 Most government buildings and streets that were named after Franco during his rule have been reverted to their original names.
 Owing to Franco's human-rights record, the Spanish government in 2007 banned all official public references to the Franco regime and began the removal of all statues, street names and memorials associated with the regime, with the last statue reportedly being removed in 2008 in the city of Santander.
 Churches that retain plaques commemorating Franco and the victims of his Republican opponents may lose state aid.
 Since 1978, the national anthem of Spain, the Marcha Real, does not include lyrics introduced by Franco.
 Attempts to give the national anthem new lyrics have failed due to lack of consensus.

 On 11 February 2004, Luis Yáñez-Barnuevo and others presented a motion for the "Need for international condemnation of the Franco regime" to the Parliamentary Assembly of the Council of Europe.
 In March 2006, the Permanent Commission of the Parliamentary Assembly unanimously adopted a resolution "firmly" condemning the "multiple and serious violations" of human rights committed in Spain under the Francoist regime from 1939 to 1975.
-The resolution was at the initiative of Leo Brincat and of the historian Luis María de Puig, and was the first international official condemnation of the repression enacted by Franco's regime.
+The resolution was at the initiative of Leo Brincat and of the historian Luis María de Puig and was the first international official condemnation of the repression enacted by Franco's regime.
 The resolution also urged that historians (professional and amateur) be given access to the various archives of the Francoist regime, including those of the private Francisco Franco National Foundation (FNFF) which, along with other Francoist archives, remain inaccessible to the public as of 2006.
-The FNFF received various archives from the El Pardo Palace, and is alleged to have sold some of them to private individuals.
+The FNFF received various archives from El Pardo Palace and is alleged to have sold some of them to private individuals.
 Furthermore, the resolution urged the Spanish authorities to set up an underground exhibit in the Valle de los Caidos monument to explain the "terrible" conditions in which it was built.
 Finally, it proposed the construction of monuments to commemorate Franco's victims in Madrid and other important cities.